The 20 Best Neighborhoods in Austin: Where to Live in 20224 Dec Rebecca Yazzie

 This area is home to 130-year-old Austin High School and the Girls’ School of Austin.
 A number of other private schools are also conveniently located nearby.

 Why Tarrytown: Beautiful homes, lovely green spaces, and great location

 The Vibe: Quiet tight-knit neighborhood

 19. Wells Branch

 Located just north of Austin, Wells Branch is a great suburban community.
 “One of my favorite Austin neighborhoods is definitely Wells Branch,” explained REALTOR Jody Adams.
 “From the neighborly atmosphere you get driving down the street and being met by waves from everyone, to the walkability of the neighborhood, to the proximity of shopping, restaurants, wonderful green spaces and community garden, it is simply a fantastic area that I am proud to be a part of!”

 Most of the homes in Wells Branch are contemporary style, with brick exteriors, three to four bedrooms and tree-shaded yards.
-Homes here are more affordably priced, with a median home price of $335,000.
+Homes here are more affordably priced than in Austin, with a median home price of $417,000.

 Wells Branch is home to the highly-rated Chaparral Star Academy and is served by both Round Rock and Pflugerville Independent School districts.

 Why Wells Branch: Great suburban living for Austin commuters